If Some Students Succeed Without a School Library, Why Do We Need Them?

 If some students succeed without a school library, why do we need them?
-I have often thought about this question and decided it was time to share some of my thinking with you.
+I have often thought about this question and decided it was time to share some of my thoughts with you.

 Some students excel academically without ever stepping into a school library or engaging with a librarian.
-With online resources at their fingertips and strong support systems at home, they manage to navigate their education successfully.
+They have online resources at their fingertips and a strong support system at home.
+This enables them to navigate their education successfully.
 So, does that mean school libraries and librarians are unnecessary?
-If success is possible without them, why invest in them?
-This question is worth exploring, especially in an era where budgets are tight and priorities are constantly shifting in education.
-I thought it might be interesting to think about both sides of the argument.
+If success is possible without them, why should we invest in them?
+This question warrants exploration, especially in an era where budgets are tight and educational priorities are constantly shifting.
+I believe it's essential to consider both sides of the argument.

 The Case Against School Libraries and Librarians